BIOL2026EDDLEMAN39583 BIOL

 Chemistry & Biochemistry

 View PresentationSalt-induced diffusiophoresis is the movement of a charged nanoparticle in water, driven by an imposed directional gradient of salt concentration.
-This transport phenomenon has become a valuable tool for manipulating charged nanoparticles within porous materials and microfluidic systems.
-Micelles are a typical example of nanoparticles with the important ability to host small guest molecules.
-Therefore, micelle diffusiophoresis is also crucial for manipulating small molecules.
-This poster reports measurements of diffusiophoresis coefficients carried out on aqueous mixtures of the surfactant, hexadecylpyridinium chloride (CPC) in the presence of NaCl by Rayleigh interferometry.
-Measurements of NaCl osmotic diffusion from high to low micelle concentration are also reported.
-We observe that diffusiophoresis of CPC cationic micelles occurs from high to low salt concentration.
-A model describing the behavior of micelle diffusiophoresis as a function of NaCl concentration is reported.
-Our diffusiophoresis results are explained in terms of micelle electrical charge, salt osmotic diffusion coefficients and zeta potential.
-This work offers new insights into diffusiophoresis of charged nanoparticles with potential applications for enhanced-oil recovery from porous rocks, soil remediation and diffusion-based mixing inside microfluidics.
+This transport phenomenon has become an important tool for manipulating the motion of charged nanoparticles within porous materials and microfluidic systems.
+Micelles are valuable nanoparticles with the ability to host small guest molecules in aqueous media.
+Therefore, understanding micelle diffusiophoresis is also crucial for transport of small molecules.
+This poster reports experimental diffusiophoresis coefficients for the cationic micelle of hexadecylpyridinium chloride (CPC) in water the presence of NaCl and KCl.
+Thermodynamic parameters characterizing micelle-salt interactions were also experimentally determined.
+We find that micelle-salt interaction is the essentially the same for both salts.
+In contrast, we find that diffusiophoresis of CPC micelles occurs from high to low salt concentration in the NaCl case, while it occurs in the opposite direction in the KCl case.
+A model describing micelle-salt interactions and micelle diffusiophoresis based on theory of electric double layer is reported.
+This work offers new insights into diffusiophoresis of charged nanoparticles with potential applications for enhanced-oil recovery from porous rocks, micellar ultrafiltration for the purification of industrial water, and diffusion-based mixing inside microfluidics.

 Type: Graduate